transreductionist/documents.io/README.md

 For the first time in four billion years a living creature had contemplated himself and heard with a sudden, unaccountable loneliness, the whisper of the wind in the night reeds.

 ―Loren Eisley

 ---

+Most people are other people.
+Their thoughts are someone else's opinions, their lives a mimicry, their passions a quotation.

+Oscar Wilde

+---